 A CHILDREN’S BOOK THAT HONORS CHICANX STUDENTS CULTURAL AND LINGUISTIC HERITAGE

 The book starts off with Daisy describing her Papí and the kind of construction work he does, but also his love for motorcycles.
-The misconception that exists in our nation that bilingual and Latinx students “do not have the vocabulary they need to succeed in school” is problematized with Daisy explaining, “From [my Papí] I’ve learned words like carburetor and cariño, drill, and dedication.”
+The misconception that exists in our nation that bilingual and Latinx students “do not have the vocabulary they need to succeed in school” is problematized when Daisy says, “From [my Papí] I’ve learned words like carburetor and cariño, drill, and dedication.”
 Teachers could use this as a way to start a conversation with students about the kind of work their parents do.
-By inviting parents into the classroom to share about their (cultural) funds of knowledge (Moll, 2005) related to their occupation or their culture teachers validate students backgrounds and place value on the knowledge their parents share with them.
+Teachers could invite parents into the classroom to share about their (cultural) funds of knowledge (Moll, 2005) related to their occupation or their cultural practices.

 As a scholar and practitioner of bilingual education, this is also an ideal book to talk about gentrification and the implications it can have on communities of color.
 For example, the closing of the raspados (shaved ice) shop and the construction of new homes are both signs that a neighborhood is changing.
 Gentrification is the notion that by changing a neighborhood to reflect “White and middle class” norms, it is also perceived as an “improvement” to the existing community.
 Daisy gives readers a different perspective about her beloved community.
 The author and the illustrator do a wonderful job portraying what Daisy values about her unique barrio: the people who live there!
 Educators could also discuss the shops that are reflected in the book such as the tortillería, panadería,and the raspados y carnecería.
 These are iconic neighborhood stores in traditionally Mexican communities in the U.S. where pan dulce (sweet bread), tortillas, and raspados (shaved ice), and meat are sold.